Testure/Miners-Evolution/README.md

 X You are prohibited from using the "Miner's Evolution" name and other property commercially without explicit written permission.

+X You must provide a link to the Miner's Evolution source code when creating mods of Miner's Evolution.

+X You must include the below copyright notice in all complete and large portions of the Miner's Evolution source code.

+X Source code that uses the Miner's Evolution source code must have the same license.

+X You must state all changes that have been made to the original source code.

 Miner's Evolution is available under the terms of the GNU General Public License v3.0. see [LICENSE](LICENSE) for details.

 ## Usage